I view the law like I view teaching – as a lens to observe and understand the world.

 Following an idyllic childhood in Louisiana, I graduated from Princeton University and Yale Law School, separated by a stint in the army.
 After practicing with a large law firm in Seattle, I took a job at Western Washington University where I taught undergraduates to think about the relationship between law and society for 33 years.
-During that time I began to practice law part time at Brett McCandlis Brown, working on major cases.
-Now retired from teaching, I continue a part time law practice, helping other attorneys at Brett McCandlis Brown develop litigation strategy, write briefs, and argue motions and appeals.
+During that time I began to practice law part time at Brett McCandlis Brown & Conner, working on major cases.
+Now retired from teaching, I continue a part time law practice, helping other attorneys at Brett McCandlis Brown & Conner develop litigation strategy, write briefs, and argue motions and appeals.

 I divide my personal time among the things I love the most

 1) Family, with special attention to my two grandchildren;